EdySamaha/Effective_Penetration_Testing_tools/README.md

 Then input the required parameters

 ## Automated
-Soon...
 Runs all desired scripts in an automated fashion and generates a report with results acquired.
 You can modify the Configuration Bools inside the script to select what scripts to run.
 You only have to input the target after running `python Automated.py` in console.